sirajms5/my-library/README.md

 A library for books collection and to keep track of books if they are already read, currently reading, or on my Wishlist as well as favorite books.

-*THE CLEANEST LIBRARY TO KEEP TRACK OF YOU BOOKS COLLECTION FOR ANDROID, 100% FREE, NO ADS AND OPEN-SOURCE*

-My Library, a library for books collection, 100% free, you can add unlimited  number of books to your library to keep track of what books you Currently Reading, Already Finished Reading, book On Your Wishlist.

 Features:

 🟊 Five different library collections, separating books that are Already Read, Currently Reading, On Your Wishlist, Favorite Books and All Books